AjSat/spatial_V2/README.md

 - Apologies to users without a MATLAB license.
 In the future, we hope to present an implementation of our algorithms in Python/Julia.

+## Instruction

+Please clone or download the repository and add the folder spatial_V2 and its subfolders to the matlab path to use the dynamics algorithms.